LucienFitzpatrick/Fitzpatrick_NEFI_2020/README.md

 # Our data

-  All of our data has it's own README in the data folder but the general scope of the data gathering and the institutions behind them is outline here

 ## National Phenology Network Observations

   This data comes from a project that monitors oak fall color phenology within The Morton Arboretum Oak Collection using protocols from the National Phenology Network (usanpn.org).
 Our monitoring was started before the monitoring season of 2017 through present.
 For this project we are using 2017 to 2019 because 2020 data hasn’t been collected for fall yet.
 Observations were made by volunteers that had received training from our volunteer coordinator Brendon Reidy.
 Observations were made 5-9 days apart starting in the spring before bud burst and continuing through the fall until all individuals have dropped their leaves.
 Observation schedules are not uniform so while an individual tree is monitored every 5-9 days there are likely observations being taken on any given day.
 Individuals do not need to be monitored in the fall/winter after leaf drop.
 Species have been recorded in Nature's Notebook, the National Phenology Network database, allowing the data to be freely available for anyone who wishes to use it.
 More details on NPN observation protocols can be found here: https://www.usanpn.org/nn/guidelines